Friction: Rolling resistance

 Rolling resistance is the force that resists the rolling of a wheel or other circular object along a surface caused by deformations in the object or surface.
 Generally the force of rolling resistance is less than that associated with kinetic friction.
 Typical values for the coefficient of rolling resistance for steel wheels on a track are 0.001.

 One of the most common examples of rolling resistance, with a coefficient of around 0.02, is the movement of motor vehicle tires on a road, a process which generates heat and sound as by-products.

 Braking friction

 Any wheel equipped with a brake is capable of generating a large retarding force, usually for the purpose of slowing and stopping a vehicle or piece of rotating machinery.
 Braking friction differs from rolling friction because the coefficient of friction for rolling friction is small whereas the coefficient of friction for braking friction is designed to be large by choice of materials for brake pads.

 Triboelectric effect

 Rubbing two materials against each other can lead to charge transfer, either electrons or ions.
 The energy required for this contributes to the friction.
 In addition, sliding can cause a build-up of electrostatic charge, which can be hazardous if flammable gases or vapours are present.
 When the static build-up discharges, explosions can be caused by ignition of the flammable mixture.
+However, as discussed recently the extent to which triboelectricity contributes to friction is contentious, with some claims that it is large, others that it is small because charge transfer can occur with superlubricious samples.